ceres-c/pyMSO4/docs/index.rst

 Welcome to pyMSO4's documentation!
 ==================================

-A python library for interfacing with the Tek MSO4 oscilloscopes (tested with MSO44).
+A python library for interfacing with the Tektronix MSO4 oscilloscopes (tested with MSO44 firmware version "non-windows V2.0.3.950").

 See :doc:`usage` for a quick start guide and examples.